What is sexting?

 Even though the age of sexual consent is 16, the age for distributing indecent images is 18.
 That means that a 17-year-old who can legally have sex cannot legally send a naked image.

 It’s just as bad for a 15-year-old as a 17-year-old to engage in sexting.
-But, what’s worse for a 15-year-old is to send a photo showing them having sex.
-It’s illegal for anyone below the age of 16 to have sex, so if the photo shows this, it could lead to them having doubly bad consequences.
+But, what’s worse for a 15-year-old is to send a photo showing themselves having sex.
+It’s illegal for anyone below the age of 16 to have sex, so if the photo shows this, it could lead to doubly dire consequences.

 If a 17-year-old sent a ”sext” showing them having sex, they’d still be committing an offence by sending a naked image – but it wouldn’t break the law around consent.
 A 15-year-old doing the same would be committing two offences.